d-Rham/rs_df_accel/README.md

-Elementary design for a 2D convolution accelerator in VHDL based on the row stationary dataflow architecture.
-Building block for a capstone project.
+Design of a Neural Network Accelerator in VHDL, with support for multiple dataflows and compute kernels.

+What is a dataflow ? refer to https://people.csail.mit.edu/emer/papers/2017.05.ieee_micro.dnn_dataflow.pdf

+Contains A ~100KB on-chip BRAM global buffer memory, a highly flexible NoC based on microswitches, sourced from: https://synergy.ece.gatech.edu/tools/microswitch-noc/

-Uses 3x3 PEs (Processing Elements), each PE contains a Multiply-Accumulate unit and ~1KB register file as an acting scratchpad memory.
-The current configuration is fixed for 3x3 convolution kernels and parallel convolution of 5 input rows.
+Uses 4x4 PE Bank (Processing Elements).
+Each PE contains a DSP-instanced Multiply-Accumulate unit and ~1KB register file as an acting scratchpad memory.
+The current configuration supports a maximum of 16x16 Convolution Kernels for spatial mapping / Parallel execution (As per weight stationary dataflow) or 4x4 Conv Kernels with 7x7 Input feature maps (As per Row stationary dataflow).
+Bigger Conv and IFM sizes can be computed simply by tiling them onto the existing resources and/or temporally schedueling them.
+Matrix Multiplications are also supported.

-This architecture will change and grow as the project progresses, with reconfigurability, support for different kernel and input sizes and dimensions, and hopefully an expansion into a full-fledged CNN accelerator.

-I will also add further explanation and tcl scripts to generate Vivado and Quartus project files once I figure out how to tcl.

-WIP..
+This architecture is intended to be used with an automated mapper/compiler, ideally with design space exploration.

+This is the fruit of a capstone project and is still work-in-progress, further explanation will be provided as it progresses.
+Currently working on: Controller design.

+WIP...